School of Nursing

 Current undergraduate enrollment does not allow for transfer students.
 In the rare case that space becomes available, prospective students will be informed of the application process.

-The bachelor's degree in nursing, the master’s degree in nursing, and the doctor of nursing practice programs at Quinnipiac University are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, D.C., 20036, 202-887-6791.
+The baccalaureate degree in nursing program, the master's degree in nursing program, and the doctor of nursing practice program at Quinnipiac University are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington DC 20001, 202-887-6791.

-The nurse anesthesia programs are also accredited by the Council on Accreditation (COA) of Nurse Anesthesia Educational Programs.
+The Doctor of Nursing Practice (DNP) program for Nurse Anesthesia is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).

 Council on Accreditation of Nurse Anesthesia Educational Programs